 The Working Rules of the Remuneration Committee (《薪酬委員會工作條例》) approved by the Board of Directors has been published on the websites of the SEHK and the Company.
 According to the requirements of the Working Rules of the Remuneration Committee of the Company, the principal duties of the Remuneration packages for the Directors and the Supervisors of the Company, as well as approving the terms and conditions of the Executive Directors' service contracts.
-The remuneration policy of the Company seeks to provide, in accordance with the Company's business development strategies, reasonable remuneration from internal and external sources in relation to the market standard for remuneration and packages offered in the industry, and consider the overall performance of the Company when determining the Directors' and the Supervisors' emoluments to the Board.
+The remuneration policy of the Company seeks to provide, in accordance with the Company's business development strategies, reasonable remuneration from internal and external sources in relation to the market standard for remuneration and packages offered in the industry, and consider the overall performance of the Company when determining the Directors' and the Supervisors' emoluments to the Board for the Supervisors' emoluments to the Board for the Supervisors' emoluments and recommending the Directors' and the Supervisors' emoluments to the supervisors' emoluments and recommending the Directors' and the Supervisors' emoluments to the Board.
 The Remuneration Committee is provided with adequate resources from the Company to perform its duties.
 During the reporting period, there was no circumstance where the Remuneration Committee asked to seek professional independent advice for the purpose of performing duties.